 A Badass Leather Hat…That Keeps Cool

 The Hollywood Leather Cowboy Hat will make you feel like the badest cowboy or cowgirl in the room.
 The buffalo nickel hatband is a stylish detail of this all-leather hat.

 But this hat isn’t all looks.
 It’s waterproof and provides sun protection.
 Choose between a rich mocha or a black color.
 The best part is you can shape the brim to suit your face, the event, and your mood for the night.

 The Hollywood Leather Cowboy Hat is sure to grab the attention of the room and be a great conversation starter in any social setting.

 Why Should You Wear a Cowboy Hat When Line Dancing?

 Well, considering your line dancing venue carries cups, you won’t need to scoop any water out of a well with your Stetson.
 The top 3 reasons to wear a cowboy hat while line dancing is going to be for style, attention, or tradition.

 Sporting a tall ten-gallon hat is a great way to attract attention and show the dance floor you’re confident and fun to be around.
 It also can make you more approachable or at least get a few chuckling reactions from your pals.

-And if you need a few dance pointers Here’s a few good articles to bring you up to speed for line dancing or partner dancing so you can get out there and dance confidently and prepared…
+And if you need a few dance pointers Here are a few good articles to bring you up to speed for line dancing or partner dancing so you can get out there and dance confidently and prepared…

 20 Beginner Line Dances You Need to Know!